tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 3. Finally, we need to associate the `Tags` with the newly created `Post` via the bridge table.

-Since it involves multiple inserts on the database side all the three steps should happen inside a transaction.
+Since it involves multiple inserts on the database side, all the three steps should happen inside a transaction.

-*First two steps can be executed in any order as they are independent of each other*
+*The first two steps can be executed in any order as they are independent of each other*

-### Code Organization (aka Responsibility Seperation)
+### Code Organization (aka Responsibility Separation)

 We discussed a little bit about code organization in the [last blog post]({% post_url 2017-07-23-managing-data-in-golang-using-gorm-part-1 %}).
-One important thing which can help us in the long run is having proper separation of concern in the code base.
+One important thing which can help us, in the long run is having proper separation of concern in the code base.

 There are multiple ways we can separate the concern.
 In our case, we are organizing by use cases with `handler` driving the implementation.
 The handler may access the `data` layer if the use case requires.

-To keep things simple, we are not discussing about dependency injection in `handler` and `data` layer interaction here.
+To keep things simple, we are not discussing dependency injection in `handler` and `data` layer interaction here.
 I am planning to cover this in my future blog posts.

 Back to our business, the data access logic of the three steps will be in their respective packages and the `publish` handler coordinate the entire use case logic.

 {% img center /images/gomidway/part2/code_org.png %}

-#### Step 1 : Create a Tag if not exists
+#### Step 1: Create a Tag if not exists

 The first step is creating a tag if it is not there in the database.
 For the both new tags and the existing tags we need to get its `id` from the database to associate it with the `posts`.